 Intel Enterprise Edition for Lustre software

 Intel EE for Lustre software unleashes the performance and scalability of the Lustre parallel file system for HPC workloads, including technical applications common within today’s enterprises.
 It allows end-users that need the benefits of large–scale, high bandwidth storage to tap the power and scalability of Lustre, with the simplified installation, configuration and management features provided by Intel Manager for Lustre software, a management solution purpose-built by the Lustre experts at Intel for the Lustre file system.
-Intel EE for Lustre software is backed by Intel.

 Get the most widely used parallel file system for HPC, with the enterprise ready reliability you expect from Intel.
 Lustre Editions from Intel provide the fast, massively scalable storage software needed to accelerate performance, even on complex workloads.